Boryanata/Interactive-Data-Vis-Fall2025/src/lab_2/week_8_notes.md

 display(people_with_state_again)
 ```

+These are just a couple ways to do data joins in javascript, but this is an example of something that AI can be very helpful at, with some clear direction and requests for simple JS functions to achieve what you're looking for.

 **Example 2: Find a value from one dataset in another dataset**

 Now that we know how to do this join, we can do these arrow functions within the channel itself.

 Before we get into the join code here, it's important to remember:
-1. Data channels can be functions, so we could use that to our advantage to get from one data point to a related data point in another dataset
+1. Data channels can be functions, so we could use that to our advantage to get from one data point to a related data point in another dataset.
 2. When we define arrow functions, we have to have a very clear understanding of what is being passed to the function.
 If we need to, we can use `console.log(data)` within that function to debug.
-3. Historically we have just used the generic `d` declaration in our functions (`(d) => d.price`), but we cannot use that twice in two nested functions -- we have to use another variable (commonly, `e`, or a helpful word, like `event => event.Date`).
+3. Historically we have just used the generic `d` declaration in our functions (`(d) => d.price`), but we _cannot_ use `d` twice within two nested functions (`(d) => { d.events.filter((d) => d.attendance) }`) -- we have to use another variable (commonly, `e`, or a helpful word, like `event => event.Date`).

 Let's make another dropdown closer to this example that we can leverage in the below chart.
 ```js